Sarenaoberoi/Responses/jul15.md

-the imageDatagenerator - pass directories to generator and it autolabels the images based on the directory name

-rescale goes inside ImageDataGenerator(to rescale and normalize)

-create a generator by flowing them out of the directory using the flow_images_out_of_firectory-- specify the directory that contains the data you want so for example train_dir which has the training images of horses and humans target_size = the size of the iamge, you don't know that they will always be the same so it's a good idea to resize them class-model = binary (2 classes - horses and humans) - if you have more you can do categoical

-DO SAME thing for validation dataset

-CODE PART:
-how do they resize?
-filter on CONV2D- how do image sizes decrease

-which activation function selected for output? - the sigmoid is the activation function and works by setting a class to either 0 or 1

-using target_size we resized the images to 150, 150

-we used 3 different convolution layers all using differnet number of neurons- why was using 3 good?
+## A

+1) The ImageDataGenerator command is used to pass directories to the generator and autolabel the images based on the directory name.
+It takes an argument called rescale, which works to rescale/noramlize the images.
+It can do this by dividing the pixels by 255 to make the pixel range from 0 to 1.
+The images are flown out of the directory using the flow_images_out_of_directory command.
+You must make sure to specify the directory that contains the data you want.
+For example, the train_dir directory contains all of the training images of horses and humans.
+The target_size has the size of the image.
+More often than not, the images you choose may not all be the exact same size.
+Target_size will resize the images.
+If you have 2 different classes you would use class mode = binary.
+If you have more than 2 classes you would say class mode = categorical.
+All of these same steps would be applied to the validation dataset (except reference the validation directory).
+The ImageDataGenerator works by passing in directories to the generator, while the flow_images_out_of_directory works to flow images out of the directory.

-the model summary showed that the output shape changed because some of pixels don't work for edges so they are taken out so it goes from being 28 to 26, 26, and then pooling reduced the dimensionalty by half so 26 and 26 become 13 and in the examplel the pooling halved it it went from 298 to 149 and then reduced two because of the pixels that didn't have neughbors and then pooling halved it again
+2) There were 3 convolution layers in the model (16, 32, and 64).
+There are some pixels that don't have neighbors to the right, left, up, or down.
+These pixels are removed.
+For example, if you begin with 28 by 28, they reduce to 26 by 26.
+Follwoing this, pooling reduces the dimensionalty by half so 26 by 26 become 13 by 13.
+In the horses and humans example the pooling halved the dimensionality from 298 by 298 to 149 by 149.
+This 149 by 149 reduced by half for the pixels that didn't have neighbors (147 by 147) and then reduced and then halved again.
+The activation function chosen is the sigmoid function.
+This function works by setting one class to either 0 and the other class to 1.

+## B

-it shows you linear regression or logistic regression or something like that and you can use it to compare the different graphs bc the top one is a normal distribution and you want the closest to a nomeal or gaussian distritubiton as possible
+1) This graph shows you linear regression or logistic regression or something like that and you can use it to compare the different graphs bc the top one is a normal distribution and you want the closest to a nomeal or gaussian distritubiton as possible

 the loss decreased and the validation increased fro themost part